bchao1/dsnp_test_cases/2018_hw4-Memory_Manager/Usage.md

     This would generate a test case file `mydo` of 1000 lines, run your code, run the reference code, and compare the results.

     Output files are `out.mine` and `out.ref` for your reference.

+## (TODO) Custom test flags
+`
+$ ./check linux16 [-n, -r, -e]
+`
+- `-n` : *Normal testing*.
+Contains a balanced amount of `new, delete, print, reset` commands and some illegal commands.

+- `-e`: *Extensive testing of error messages*.
+Test file contains large number of illegal commands.
+Use this to check whether your error messages matches the spec.

+- `-r`: *Extensive testing of recycle list*.
+A majority of `mtnew` commands allocates small number of arrays of varying size (in order to create recyclce list of different indices), and `mtdelete` randomly deletes large number of arrays.